ArduPilot/ardupilot_wiki/dev/source/index.rst

    `here <https://diydrones.com/forum/topics/mavlink-tutorial-for-absolute-dummies-part-i?groupUrl=arducopterusergroup>`__.
 -  `UAVCAN* <http://uavcan.org>`__ -
    Lightweight protocol designed for reliable communication in aerospace and robotic applications via CAN bus.
-Ardupilot is using the `Libuavcan <http://uavcan.org/Implementations/Libuavcan/>`__, which is a portable, cross-platform library written in C++ with minimal dependency on the C++ standard library.
+ArduPilot is using the `Libuavcan <http://uavcan.org/Implementations/Libuavcan/>`__, which is a portable, cross-platform library written in C++ with minimal dependency on the C++ standard library.

 How the team works